shawnbro/blog_posts/accessing_page_specific_javascript_in_rails.md

 # Accessing Page Specific Javascript in Rails

-The Rails Asset Pipeline, which compiles all of the Javascript into a single "application.js" file, can be problematic when trying to access page-specific Javascript.
+The Rails Asset Pipeline, which compiles all of the Javascript into a single "application.js" file, can be problematic when trying to implement page-specific Javascript.
 Oftentimes, a variable which has been defined on one page will be undefined on another, rendering our code useless.

-Using "body" tag element class names is a convenient and simple solution I used in a recent project to access page-specific Javascript without undoing the Rails Asset Pipeline infrastructure.
+Giving class names which reference the application controller and action to "body" tag element of each page is a convenient and simple solution I used in a recent project to utilize page-specific Javascript without undoing the Rails Asset Pipeline infrastructure.

+Here are the main steps to making that happen:

 1. In the head of the HTML document, give the "body" tag a class name which references the controller and action contained in the parameters of the HTTP request being processed: